demantz/RFAnalyzer/Readme.md

 - Mastodon: [@dm4ntz@chaos.social](https://chaos.social/@dm4ntz)
 - Mail: rfanalyzerapp -at- gmail -dot- com

+## Acknowledgments

+I'd like to thank some people for their support and contributions during the development of RF Analyzer:

+- My partner **Anja**, who helped me a lot during the development of the new UI (she's the reason this app finally has a clean UX and looks so polished!)
+- All **Testers on Reddit** who joined the beta test and reported issues
+- **Michael Ossmann** and the team around the HackRF which initially inspired me to start this app years ago
+- **Martin Marinov**, the developer of the RTL-SDR Android driver
+- **Everyone who shared positive feedback** - your encouragement means a lot and motivates me to keep improving the app!

 ## License

 This software is free software; you can redistribute it and/or